Azure/aks-engine/docs/design/arc-onboarding.md

 }
 ```

-- AKSe replaces the placeholders in [arc-onboarding.yml](https://github.com/Azure/azure-arc-kubernetes-onboarding/blob/master/arc-onboarding.yml), base64 encodes the yaml and appends the encoded string to the `cluster-init` component (enabling it if disabled).
+- AKSe replaces the placeholders in [arc-onboarding.yml](https://github.com/Azure/azure-arc-kubernetes-onboarding/blob/master/arc-onboarding.yml), base64 encodes the yaml and save the onboarding manifest in the control plane nodes.

+- Execute apply manifest along with the `cluster-init` component.